manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		GitHub Desktop gives an option to force push with all ahead and behind commits.

-	1. Click on **Force push origin** to rewrite history on `origin/master`.
+	1. Click on **Force push origin** to rewrite history on `origin/main`.
 		The window displays a pop-up to confirm this action.
 Click on **I'm sure** to proceed.

 		![tbd](./images/rebase-05-force-push.png " ")

 	Refresh the browser page for the fork.
-You will see that the fork is now up to date with the master.
+You will see that the fork is now up to date with main repo.

 	![tbd](./images/rebase-06-fork-uptodate.png " ")